mahlenmorris/VCVRack/Memory.md

 As you might expect, playback speed will affect the pitch and tempo of the sounds played (the following assumes that the "Use Speed as V/Oct" menu option is unchecked):
 * "1" is playback at the speed it was recorded at.
-* "-1" is playback in reverse, although note that if BOUNCE is set, then when a Ruminate hits the beginning of the audio, it will start playing forwards.
+* "-1" is playback in reverse, although note that if the menu option **Behavior at ends** is set to **Bounce**, then when a Ruminate hits the beginning of the audio, it will start playing forwards.
 * "0.5" is half speed, pitching the audio down an octave and taking twice as long to play.
 This is quite possibly the best speed :)
 * "2" is double speed, pitched an octave up.